PY7163 - Research Design and Analysis for Psychology (2018/19)

 On successful completion of this module students will be able to;

-- demonstrate a high level of understanding of a range of approaches employed in psychological research and the epistemological issues associated with different approaches;
+1. Demonstrate a high level of understanding of a range of approaches employed in psychological research and the epistemological issues associated with different approaches;

 There will be two equally-weighted items of coursework one based on quantitative approaches and methodology and the other based on qualitative approaches and methodology.
 In order to pass the module students must achieve at least 40% in each component of assessment and achieve an average of at least 50% for the module as a whole.
+The tasks given to students will be set in the context of the particular course they are taking.

 British Psychological Society (2014).
 Code of Human Research Ethics.
-Core reading

 British Psychological Society (2013).
 Ethics Guidelines for Internet Mediated Research.
 Core reading. https://bblearn.londonmet.ac.uk/bbcswebdav/pid-1089880-dt-content-rid-2741920_1/orgs/flsc_ethics-psy_2014-15/inf206-guidelines-for-internet-mediated-research.pdf